driconrikus/simple-task-list/README.md

-# simple-task-list
+# Simple-Task-List

-Simple Task List using the MEVN(MongoDB, Express, Vue.js, Node.js) framework.
+This is a simple task list CRUD app made using the MEVN stack.

 # Requirements: